A Sensitive Quantumness Measure for One-Dimensional Continuous-Variable Systems: Phase Space Probability Distributions

-To transform one into the other type of distribution the appropriate kernels have to be chosen, for example to convert Glauber-Sudarshan's into Wigner's distribution, start out with Glauber-Sudarshan's (set ${R} =1$) and apply the gaussian kernel suitable for transforming into Wigner's distribution, i.e., set ${S} =0$.
+To transform one into the other type of distribution the appropriate kernels have to be chosen, for example to convert Glauber-Sudarshan's into Wigner's distribution, start out with Glauber-Sudarshan's (set ${R} =1$) and apply a smearing Gaussian convolution kernel, based on the vacuum state, of the form $W_{\squ=1}^{[\mu=1]}(x-x',p-p')$, suitable for transforming into Wigner's distribution, i.e., set ${S} =0$ in Eq.~(\ref{AppendixEq:PDist_sigma_tau}).
 Similarly, to map into Husimi's distribution, choose as above but use the more smeared kernel with ${S} = -1$.
-Or start out from Wigner's distribution, now employing the kernel with ${R} =0$ and ${S} =-1$.
+Or start out from Wigner's distribution (set ${R} =0$), now employing the kernel with ${S} =-1$.

+Unlike $W = {\cal P}_0$, the so-called Glauber-Sudarshan distribution, ${\cal P}_{S=1}(x,p)$, is so singular that it remaining posi\-tive throughout \ps certifies that the state must be classical and if it yields a negative value somewhere in \ps, the represented state is nonclassical: ${\cal P}_{S=1}$ is \emph{discriminating}.
+In theory, this allows us to certify a state as quantum.
+But the closer the value of $S$ in Eq.~(\ref{AppendixEq:PDist_sigma_tau}) gets to `1', the more difficult it becomes to determine the associated distributions~${\cal P}_{S}$, both analytically~\cite{Cahill_PR69b} and numerically~\cite{Lvovsky_Raymer__RMP09}.

+So, the Glauber-Sudarshan distribution~${\cal P}_{1}$ by itself, in principle, successfully discriminates between classical and quantum states, but practically speaking, it does not solve our discrimination problem.
+This is why Bohmann and Agudelo's~\cite{Bohmann_PRL20} quantumness certification function~(\ref{eq:xi_Certification}), based on the Wigner distribution alone, is useful for practically approaching the discrimination problem.